BaneMaksin/sky-nowtv/docs/adr.md

 Service worker has been utilised to intercept the HTTP request and return mocked data.

 Please bear in mind that service workers will only work under localhost hostname and under SSL certificate.

+## Dependencies
+`connected-react-router` package has been removed since the package is not maintained anymore.

+`redux-thunk` package has been also removed in favor of side effects.

+`serve` package has been removed in favor of native HTTP server.

+`enzyme` has been removed in favor of `testing-library`.

+`prettier` has been removed in favour of more strict and robust custom ESLint rules.

 ---